Research in Focus

 When it comes to sustainability, digitalisation opens up great opportunities and poses myriad challenges.
 It is important that societies, organisations and individuals begin to grasp the sustainable potential of digital technologies, because, currently, their negative effects often outweigh the positive ones due to enormous requirements for material and energy, but also due to discrimination against certain social groups.
 In our research at HIIG, we investigate how digital and sustainable transformation can be shaped together.
 How can technology be introduced and used in a responsible manner from a social, economic and ecological perspective?

-The term sustainability is an (ideal) state and has been considered a guiding principle for economic, political and ecological action for many years.
-The sustainable development of our society, for example, refers to a situation in which our current needs can be met in such a way that future generations are not restricted.
-This is about acting in a future-oriented way, taking long-term effects into account and preserving the basis of human life.
-This applies to the sustainable use of the earth's natural resources (environment), peaceful coexistence with equal opportunities (people) and companies that take on social and ecological responsibility (economy).
+The term sustainability is an (ideal) state and has been a guiding principle for economic, political, and ecological actions for many years.
+This is also referred to as the sustainable development of our society, where the needs of our present are met in such a way that the possibilities of future generations are not limited.
+The aim is to act with a forward-looking perspective, consider long-term effects, and preserve the basic living conditions of people.
+This applies from the sustainable use of the natural resources of our Earth (environment), to peaceful and equal coexistence (people), up to companies that assume social and ecological responsibility (economy).

-Digitalisation offers opportunities and risks for sustainable development.
-For example, the introduction, expansion and restriction of technologies usually has social and ecological consequences.
-So, whether they are sustainable or not depends on the respective framework conditions in which they are produced, used and ultimately disposed of.
-Furthermore, digital technologies can be used to demand and promote sustainability in our society: for instance, through more efficient use of resources as well as global communication and coordination.
-Therefore, it is essential to think of digitalisation and sustainability together.
+Digitalisation offers both opportunities and risks for sustainable development.
+For example, the introduction, expansion, and limitation of technologies often have social and ecological consequences.
+Whether they are sustainable or not depends on the specific conditions under which they are produced, used, and eventually disposed of.
+Moreover, digital technologies can be used to demand and promote sustainability in our society: for instance, through more efficient resource utilization, and global communication and coordination.
+Therefore, it's essential to think about digitalisation and sustainability together.

-The production and application of digital technologies requires a considerable amount of materials and energy.
-For example, the production of digital devices and their batteries consumes numerous rare metals.
-However, digital technologies also offer a wide range of opportunities, for example to optimise processes, to use resources more efficiently and to measure and monitor the health of ecosystems.
-Furthermore, digital technologies are an indispensable tool for the all-important communication on the climate crisis.
+The production and use of digital technologies are associated with a significant demand for materials and energy.
+The manufacture of digital devices and associated batteries and accumulators, for example, requires the consumption of numerous rare metals.
+At the same time, digital technologies also offer various opportunities, such as optimizing processes, using resources more efficiently, and measuring and monitoring the health of ecosystems.
+Furthermore, digital technologies are an indispensable tool for the crucial communication regarding the climate crisis.